gobot-raspberry-pi/raspi_blink/README.md

       2018/12/29 12:05:29 Starting device LED-5427BD0 on pin 7...
       2018/12/29 12:05:29 Starting work...
     ```
+    and your LED should be blinking every second.

+    - `Ctrl + c` to stop

 ## Notes

 1. LED, short wire should be connected to the resitor.
 On the diagram, the short wire is the straight one, the one with a curve is the long wire.